putyourlightson/craft-blitz/docs/README.md

 ## License

-This plugin requires a commercial license which can be purchased through the Craft Plugin Store.
+This plugin requires a commercial license which can be purchased through the [Craft Plugin Store](https://plugins.craftcms.com/blitz).
 The license fee is $59 plus $29 per subsequent year for updates (optional).

 ## Requirements

-This plugin requires Craft CMS 3.1.0 or later.
+This plugin requires [Craft CMS](https://craftcms.com/) 3.1.0 or later.

 ## Credits

 Blitz is actively developed and maintained by [PutYourLightsOn](https://putyourlightson.com/), yet it has had a tremendous amount of support from the Craft CMS community.

 A few people worth mentioning for their valuable input are: Oliver Stark; Andrew Welch; Ben Parizek.

+---

+# Getting Started

 ## Basic Usage